Written Warnings Guide

 How many written warnings do I give before dismissal?

-Like any conduct case, you should always conduct an investigation to determine the truth behind the claim.
-Otherwise, you leave yourself open to claims of unfair dismissal.
+If something is so serious it warrants dismissal for gross misconduct, employers should still follow a fair procedure.
+Like any conduct case, you should always conduct an investigation and disciplinary hearing to determine the truth behind the claim.
+Otherwise, you leave yourself open to claims of an unfair dismissal claim.

 Employee queries